calebikhuohon/dotfiles/README.md

-# Dotfiles
+# ✨ Dotfiles 🛠️

-My personal dotfiles for development environment setup, focusing on Neovim, terminal multiplexing, and productivity.
+My personal dotfiles for development environment setup, focusing on Neovim, terminal multiplexing, and productivity. 🚀

-## Overview
+## 🔍 Overview

 This repository contains configuration files for:

-- **Neovim**: Text editor built on Vim with modern features
+- **Neovim** 📝: Text editor built on Vim with modern features
-- **Wezterm**: GPU-accelerated terminal emulator
+- **Wezterm** 💻: GPU-accelerated terminal emulator
-- **Zellij**: Terminal multiplexer (alternative to tmux)
+- **Zellij** 📊: Terminal multiplexer (alternative to tmux)
-- **Starship**: Cross-shell prompt
+- **Starship** 🚀: Cross-shell prompt

-## Inspiration
+## ✨ Inspiration

-These configurations are heavily inspired by [Lanre Adelowo's dotfiles](https://github.com/adelowo/dotfiles).
+These configurations are heavily inspired by [Lanre Adelowo's dotfiles](https://github.com/adelowo/dotfiles). 🙏

-## Neovim Configuration
+## 🔧 Neovim Configuration

 The Neovim setup is based on [NVChad](https://nvchad.com/) with customizations.
 It includes:

-- LSP configuration for code intelligence
+- 🧠 LSP configuration for code intelligence
-- Treesitter for better syntax highlighting
+- 🎨 Treesitter for better syntax highlighting
-- Various plugins for productivity enhancements
+- 🧰 Various plugins for productivity enhancements
-- Custom keybindings
+- ⌨️ Custom keybindings

 ### Plugins